 If you answered yes to more than one, SAA encourages you to explore the program.
 You can take the full self-assessment at saa-recovery.org.

-But you don’t need a quiz to tell you something is wrong.
-If your sexual behavior feels out of control, if you keep doing things you swore you’d stop, if the secrecy is eating at you, that’s enough.
+If your sexual behavior feels out of control, if you keep doing things you swore you would stop, or if secrecy is affecting your life, that is enough reason to try a meeting.

 Combining SAA with digital recovery tools